snimmagadda1/s11a.com/content/11-22-2020/index.md

 </p>

 After throwing this together, I gotta say I enjoyed flow of using styled-components.
 I know it's just CSS in JS, but it *feels* slick.
 Using it completely removed any worry of conflicting class names / styles and I also really enjoyed the way props work.
 I personally find coding logic to determine styles in render methods tedious.
 But with styled-components the coupling of logic and styles is closer than ever.
-Take this simple usage of props:
+Take this simple usage of props.
+By passing in the prop `primary` to the `GamerForm` we are able to influence its style:

 ```css
 /* GamerForm.js */